 After all, the industry is only becoming more competitive.
 Check out these stats from TwitchTracker.com:

 People are spending more time watching streams, but the number of content creators is also growing.

-Ultimately, you need to be sensible about the whole streaming and making money on YouTube concept.
-It is possible to turn either platform into a decent side hustle, but it requires time, dedication, and skill.
+Ultimately, you need to be sensible about the whole streaming video games to make money concept.
+It is possible to turn this into a decent side hustle, but it requires time, dedication, and skill.

-If you are serious about streaming on Twitch or starting a gaming YouTube channel, I highly recommend you do some more reading and planning before deciding to make the commitment.
+If you are serious about streaming on Twitch, I highly recommend you do some more reading and planning before deciding to make the commitment.

 Additionally, I also recommend checking out this guide on how to start a successful YouTube channel from my friend Peter at Dollar Sanity for a great resource on getting your YouTube channel off the ground (and optimizing it).

 Players are always looking to improve their skills in gaming, and video game guides are always in demand.